Hire in Indonesia

-There are as many languages spoken as there are people of different ethnic backgrounds gathered in Indonesia.
-Bahasa Indonesia is the national language.
+Bahasa Indonesia is the national language of Indonesia.
+However, there are as many languages spoken as there are people of different ethnic backgrounds in the country.

 Laws and customs

-The Constitution of Indonesia (Undang-Undang Dasar 1945) is the basis for the government of Indonesia and the common law system.
+The Constitution of Indonesia (Undang-Undang Dasar 1945) is the basis for the government of Indonesia, as well as the common law system.

-Indonesia is the largest archipelago in the world, comprising of around 17,500 islands, situated between 2 continents, Asia and Australia and 2 oceans, the Pacific and Indian Ocean.
-With a population of 237 million (2010 census), Indonesia is the 4th largest population in the world after China, India, and the USA.
-There are over 300 ethnic groups in Indonesia; with 95% of them having native Indonesian ancestries.
-The largest ethnic group is Javanese who make up 41% of the total population.
+Indonesia is the largest archipelago in the world, comprising around 17,500 islands.
+It is situated between two continents (Asia and Australia) and two oceans (the Pacific Ocean and the Indian Ocean).
+With a population of 273.5 million people, Indonesia has the fourth largest population in the world after China, India and the USA.
+There are over 300 ethnic groups in Indonesia, with 95% of them having native Indonesian ancestries.
+The largest ethnic group is the Javanese, who make up 41% of the total population.
 About 88% of the population of Indonesia is Muslim.
-Other religions with fewer followers are Christian, Hinduism, Buddhism, and Taoism.
+Other minority religions are Christian, Hinduism, Buddhism and Taoism.

 Indonesia HR at a Glance

-Law No. 13/2003, dated 25 March 2003, regarding labour (the Labour Law), as amended by Law No. 11/2020, dated 2 November 2020, regarding Job Creation (the Job Creation Law) creates the legal framework for employment in Indonesia and applies to both local Indonesians and foreigners employed in Indonesia.
-It is not possible to contract out any terms of the employment legislation, although many contracts do not comply.
+Law No. 13/2003, dated 25 March 2003, regarding labor (the Labor Law), as amended by Law No. 11/2020, dated 2 November 2020, regarding Job Creation (the Job Creation Law) creates the legal framework for employment in Indonesia.
+The provisions apply to both local Indonesians and foreigners employed in Indonesia.
+It is not possible to contract out any terms of the employment legislation.
+However, many contracts do not comply.

-Employment agreements can be made for a definite or indefinite period.
-Specifically, a fixed-term employment agreement must be made in writing, in the Indonesian language using the Latin alphabet (some Indonesian dialects do not use the Latin alphabet) (Article 57, labor Law).
+Employment agreements can be concluded for either a definite or indefinite period.
+Specifically, a fixed-term employment agreement must be concluded in writing in the Indonesian language using the Latin alphabet (some Indonesian dialects do not use the Latin alphabet) (Article 57, labor Law).
 If an employment agreement is in both Indonesian and a foreign language, the Indonesian version prevails if there are differences in interpretation.
 Employment agreements of an indefinite term can be made either orally or in writing (Article 51, Labor Law).
 However, in practice, employment agreements should be made in writing.

-Employees working under both definite and indefinite contracts have the same statutory employment rights.
+Employees working under both definite and indefinite contracts enjoy the same statutory employment rights.
 The Labor Law only stipulates the legal duration for a definite term employment agreement.

-Normal retirement age (NRA) has initially been set at age 56 but increased to age 57 in 2019, and then by an additional year every three years until NRA reaches 65 (in 2043).
+The normal retirement age (NRA) was initially set at age 56 but increased to age 57 in 2019.
+It will now increase by an additional year every three years until the NRA reaches 65 in 2043.

-Companies with ten or more employees need to renew and resubmit work rules every two years and get approval from the government.
-In practice, it’s common for companies with just one employee to have registered rules.
+Companies with ten or more employees must renew and resubmit work rules every two years and obtain approval from the government.
+In practice, it’s common for companies with just one employee to maintain registered rules.

-To establish company regulation, employer needs to make an application and obtain consent from two employee representatives who have read and agreed to the rules and regulations where they are required to sign off.
+To establish company regulations, an employer needs to file an application and obtain consent from two employee representatives who have read, agreed to and signed off on the rules and regulations.

-Severance payments in Indonesia differ on whether an employee is considered a definite term employee or an indefinite term employee.
+Severance payments in Indonesia vary based on whether an employee is considered a definite term employee or an indefinite term employee.

-For indefinite term employees, mandatory severance payments consist of:
+For indefinite term employees, mandatory severance payments consist of the following:

 - Severance pay